NaryxHaxns/Jabberwocky-Sweeper-Project-1/README.md

 ______________________________________________________________________
 ## Next Steps
 ______________________________________________________________________
+Icebox Items:

-Starting this project I wanted to be able to give the user the option of choosing a 9x9, 16x16, or 16x30 sized board.
-One major icebox item would be implementing this capability.
+* Give the user the option of choosing a 9x9, 16x16, or 16x30 sized board.

+* Incorporate audio effects and animations to a fuller extent than I have used.

+* Storing player names and win times in the space at the bottom of the page using window.localStorage.

+* Further media query functionality to allow gameplay across all platforms.